Sales teams care about numbers.

 Make the Metrics Work For You

 Gathering and measuring KPIs is just the beginning.
-You must also communicate their impacts and implications to the sales team clearly and improve visibility and transparency of sales with the organization at large.
+You must also communicate their impacts and implications to the sales team clearly and improve the visibility and transparency of sales with the organization at large.

-Use sales tools that allow organization-wide access to these metrics and encourage salespeople to chime in with their insights.
-Summarize and visualize the data using dashboards, scorecards, and reports to make the data easy-to-digest.
+Summarize and visualize the data using dashboards, scorecards, and reports to make the data easy to digest.
 Use role-based access to make sure team members can get the appropriate type and amount of information.

 Of course, KPIs aren’t set in stone, and they can change as a response to market trends and customer preferences.
 Revisit these steps periodically to validate you’re tracking the SDR metrics that matter to help you stay on top of your game.